-Congratulations to the following faculty for being awarded funding for the 2014-2015 academic year.
-Below is a short abstract of all research currently underway through the EPAP program.
+The following faculty were awarded funding for the 2014-2015 academic year.
+Below is a short abstract of the research funded through the EPAP program.

 Warren White, associate professor of mechanical and nuclear engineering